Faithful Squashed Entanglement: Results

 containing $\id$, having nonempty interior, and such that $M \in \Mclass$ implies $\id -M \in \Mclass$.
 Then

 where

 is the unit ball for the dual norm $\norm{\cdot}_\Mclass^*$.

 \textbf{Relating entanglement measures:} The core of the proof of the Theorem is composed of three steps, Lemmas~\ref{nonlockability}, \ref{almostmonogamy}, and~\ref{lowerboundnorm} below, each of which is a new result about entanglement measures.
-Together, they establish the weaker inequality

-and by symmetry, also the same inequality with for $\rightLOCC$.
-In Section~\ref{onetotwo}, we then give an inductive proof that the same bound holds for $k$-round LOCC, where $k$ is arbitrary:
+They ca be straightforwardly combined to prove the Theorem.